 Wind chill can have an adverse effect on exposed skin.
 As it increases, so too does heat lost through convection.
 The risk of frostbite increases markedly when the windchill factor is high.
 For example, frostbite can take hold of exposed skin in just 10 minutes on a day when the ambient temperature is 0°F (-18°C) but the wind speed is 95 kph; whereas it might take more like 30 minutes for frostbite to take hold when the ambient temperature is -30°F (-34°C) but the wind speed is negligible.
 Throw extremely low ambient temperatures and high wind speeds together and you’ve got a cocktail your extremities will not want to taste.

 You don’t want your adventure to be ruined by the discomfort of frostnip or, worse, to lose something to frostbite.
-Always wear hiking gloves in winter and bring a spare too, they can easily get blown away in gusty conditions.
+Always wear a pair of the best hiking gloves in winter and bring a spare too, they can easily get blown away in gusty conditions.
 Your fingers’ large surface area makes them particularly prone to convective heat loss, which is why protecting them is so vital.

 Significant windchill also increases the risk of hypothermia, an illness that occurs when the cold overrides your body’s ability to regulate its normal temperature.
 This is a condition that, if nothing is done, eventually leads to death.
 Prevention is better than a cure, so keeping an eye out for the windchill factor on the day of your chosen adventure and dress to avoid the worst of it.